waas1919/gcc-bazel-toolchain/README.md

 # gcc-bazel-toolchain

-This repo contains the gcc toolchain for Bazel builds for C++.
+This repo contains the gcc toolchain for Bazel builds for C++20.

-To use it you should have a Bazel repository with a .bazelrc file with:
+To use it you should have a Bazel repository with a ```.bazelrc``` file with:

 ```
 # Use our custom-configured c++ toolchain.